dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 ## Configuring NCP.INI Integration Parameters

-NCP.ini file is the single source of truth that holds all the parameters related to how NCP will consume NSX-T.
+NCP.ini file is the single source of truth that contains all the configuration parameters related to how NCP will consume NSX-T.

-## Dont forghet to specify the service account
+## Dont forghe to specify the service account

 ## Deploy NSX NCP
 ## Note how you commented in the ncp-svc-account line in ncp-deployment.yml file !!!